 You may also like to solve these questions

-- C. Your children will be terribly disappointed.
+- C. The superego will be suppressed.

 Correct Answer: B